top of page

 From jellyfish to humans, all animals sleep.
 Sleep is especially important for behaviours that require cognitive function, such as problem-solving or learned vocalisations.
 However, with an increase in urbanization, anthropogenic disturbances can fragment sleep patterns of wild animals, which may negatively impact behaviour and populations.

-During this project, we aim to investigate the effects that sleep disruption has on vocal learning and its fitness consequences.
+In this project, we are investigating the effects that sleep disruption has on vocal learning and its fitness consequences.

 Past Projects